 In January 2016, the FASB issued ASU 2016-01, Recognition and Measurement of Financial Assets and Liabilities.
 The amendments in this ASU revise an entity's accounting related to the classification and measurement of investments in equity securities and the presentation of certain fair value changes for financial liabilities measured at fair value.
 This ASU also amends certain disclosure requirements associated with the fair value of financial instruments.
 The amendments in this ASU are effective for annual periods, and interim periods within those annual periods, beginning after December 15, 2017.
-Early adoption is permitted for the presentation of certain fair value changes for financial liabilities measured at fair value adopt and is currently evaluating the potential effect of this ASU on the consolidated financial statements.
+Early adoption is permitted for the presentation of certain fair value changes for financial liabilities measured at fair value.
+The Company does not plan to early adopt.
+The Company expects to recognize its unrealized holding gains and losses on its marketable securities in other expense, net on the consolidated statement of operations, rather than through other comprehensive income.